 - (A) All terms beginning with "A." - 1.
 Abatement project designer-An individual who designs or plans Asbestos Hazard Emergency Response Act (AHERA) asbestos abatement. - 2.
-Accumulator-The reservoir of a condensing unit receiving the condensate from the condenser. - 3.
 Act-The Clean Air Act, 42 U.S.C.
 7401.
 References to the word Title pertain to the titles of the Clean Air Act Amendments of 1990, P.L.
-101-595. - 4.
+101-595. - 3.
 Actual emissions-The actual rate of emissions of a pollutant from a source operation is determined as follows: 1) actual emissions as of a particular date shall equal the average rate, in tons per year, at which the source operation or installation actually emitted the pollutant during the previous two (2)year period and which represents normal operation.
 A different time period for averaging may be used if the director determines it to be more representative.
 Actual emissions shall be calculated using actual operating hours, production rates and types of materials processed, stored or combusted during the selected time period; 2) the director may presume that source-specific allowable emissions for a source operation or installation are equivalent to the actual emissions of the source operation or installation; and 3) for source operations or installations which have not begun normal operations on the particular date, actual emissions shall equal the potential emissions of the source operation or installation on that date.